sibenye/naijaskillhub-ui-angular/README.md

 # naijaskillhub-ui
-A frontend UI using Angular in TypeScript
+A frontend UI using Angular2 in TypeScript